moloch--/reasonably-secure-electron/README.md

 ![File Origin](blog/images/file-origin.gif)

-This means that in the context of Signal Desktop's CSP that `'self'` equates to `file://`, and if you've read the details about our [2016 iMessage exploit](https://know.bishopfox.com/blog/2016/04/if-you-cant-break-crypto-break-the-client-recovery-of-plaintext-imessage-data) you'll know that `file://` origins have all sorts of special permissions such as using `XmlHttpRequest` to read files.
+This means that in the context of Signal Desktop's CSP that `'self'` equates to `file://`, and if you've read the details about our [2016 iMessage exploit](https://know.bishopfox.com/blog/2016/04/if-you-cant-break-crypto-break-the-client-recovery-of-plaintext-imessage-data) you'll know that `file://` origins have all sorts of special permissions such as using `XMLHttpRequest` to read files.

 [Iván Ariel Barrera Oro](https://twitter.com/HacKanCuBa), [Alfredo Ortega](https://twitter.com/ortegaalfredo), [Juliano Rizzo](https://twitter.com/julianor) very cleverly used this property to bypass Signal's CSP and load remote content.
 They didn't actually bypass `script-src 'self'` but instead leveraged `child-src 'self'`, which controls where `<iframe>` HTML tags can load content from.
 This directive is similarly set to `'self'`, which means that `<iframe>` tags must load content from the `file://` origin.
 Notably, child frames do _not_ inherit the parent frame's CSP policy even if they're loaded from the same origin as the parent, so if an attacker is able to load content into a child frame it is completely uncontrained by the CSP and can execute arbitrary JavaScript as well as access all of the NodeJS APIs since this is Electron after all.
 The next property abused to load remote content is the use of [UNC paths](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dfsc/149a3039-98ce-491a-9268-2f5ddef08192) on the Windows operating system, which as you may have guessed are considered to be part of the `file://` origin.
 Therefore, the final payload is: